Access your Pro+ Content below.

-This article is part of the June 2013 issue of VDI and the enterprise app
+This article is part of the CWEurope issue of June 2013

 The winners of cloud innovation of the year in Computer Weekly’s European user awards for networking tell us how they have used the Appear IQ mobile platform to boost efficiency and its transport service